cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 24. Camelot V3 is not cut

-TODO

 Implemented the recommended change.

 25. Rysk module is implemented

-TODO
+TODO: Selector tests started failing unexpectedly, resolve

 Implemented the recommended change.
-While this strategy is intended to provide investment into Rysk, the module is not available for audit due to anticipated Rysk protocol upgrades.
-It has been removed to prevent accidental inclusion into a production environment.
+While this strategy is ultimately intended to provide investment into Rysk, the module is not production ready nor available for audit due to anticipated Rysk protocol upgrades.
+It has been removed from the strategy to prevent accidental inclusion into a production environment.

 26. Lack of validation for `_admin`